NordicSemiconductor/pc-nrfconnect-programmer/doc/docs/programming_91dk.md

         If you experience problems updating the modem firmware, click **Erase all** in the **DEVICE** section of the side panel and try updating again.

-=== "Updating the application firmware"
+=== "Updating the nRF91x1 DK application firmware"

-    To update the application firmware using the Programmer app, complete the following steps.
+    To update the nRF91x1 DK application firmware, complete the following steps:

-    !!! tip "Tip"

-        If you experience any problems during the process, press `Ctrl+R` (`command+R` on macOS) to restart the Programmer app and try again.

       1. Open the {{app_name}}.
       1. Connect the DK to the computer with a USB cable, and then turn the DK on.